-Radiobiology and Imaging (http://www.penncancer.org/research/programs/radiobiology-and-imaging/) is one of these 11 core programs supported by the cancer center.
+Radiobiology and Imaging (http://www.penncancer.org/research/programs/radiobiology-and-imaging/) is one of the 11 core programs supported by the ACC.
 The Program is devoted to understanding the molecular, cellular and tissue mechanisms that underlie the response to both ionizing and non-ionizing radiation.
 It provides a framework for both basic and translational research.
 The goals of the program are to: develop molecular targets for manipulating the response of tumors to drugs and ionizing radiation; understand how signal transduction events lead to resistance of tumors to killing by ionizing radiation; understand the effects of p53 in regulating gene expression and apoptosis and the tissue specific effects of p53 expression; understand the mechanisms regulating mitosis and cytokinesis and how they respond to ionizing radiation; develop clinical trials for photodynamic therapy and understand the underlying molecular mechanisms that underlie its use and the physics involved in light delivery; develop mechanisms for measuring tumor oxygenation and metabolic status, both to understand how these factors influence patient outcome and to determine whether tumor metabolic status might be manipulated in the clinical setting; understand how tumor angiogenesis is regulated both by hypoxia and oncogene expression in tumors; and study the molecular events in the damage response to DNA damage by ionizing radiation looking at chromatin remodeling among other effects.

 Perelman School of Medicine

-The Perelman School at the University of Pennsylvania (http://www.med.upenn.edu/) is the oldest and one of the finest medical schools in the United States.
-The Perelman School is rich in tradition and heritage and at the same time consistently at the forefront of new developments and innovations in medical education and research.
-Since its founding in 1765 the School has been a strong presence in the community and prides itself on educating the leaders of tomorrow in patient care, biomedical research, and medical education.
+The Perelman School at the University of Pennsylvania (PSOM) (http://www.med.upenn.edu/) is the oldest and one of the finest medical schools in the United States.
+The Perelman School is rich in tradition and heritage and, at the same time, consistently at the forefront of new developments and innovations in medical education and research.
+Since its founding in 1765, the School has been a strong presence in the community and prides itself on educating the leaders of tomorrow in patient care, biomedical research, and medical education.
 The Perelman School of Medicine at the University of Pennsylvania consistently ranks among the top five in US News and World Report’s rankings of research-oriented medical schools.
 The Perelman School of Medicine is home to 1,900 full-time faculty members, 700+ medical students and 1,000+ residents and fellows, 750+ PhD and another 180+ MD-PhD students, along with more than 700 post-doctoral fellows.
 The Perelman School of medicine ranks second in the nation among academic medical centers in NIH research funding with an average of $500M in annual support.

 Biomedical Graduate Studies at the Perelman School of Medicine (http://www.med.upenn.edu/bgs/index.shtml) serves as the academic home to students pursuing a PhD or MD/PhD in the basic biomedical sciences.
 Although BGS is housed within the Perelman School of Medicine, its 600+ faculty members come from all seven Penn schools and associated institutes.
 BGS provides training and administration through seven graduate groups, each of which has its own training mission, leadership, and staff, but there is often significant overlap among the groups in respect to faculty membership, courses offered, policies, and procedures.